MLOps-Group/shroom-classifier/reports/README.md

 > Answer:

-We all contributed to the project in almost all aspects, but we had some areas of focus.
+We all contributed to the project in almost all aspects, but we had some areas of focus:

 s174139:

 s180820:
 - Github actions
 - Unit tests
 - Linting
 - Streamlit frontend

 s183920:
+- Makefile commands
+- Experiment configuration
+- Model inference/prediction
+- FastAPI backend
+- Model deployment

 s183922: